Introduction to the animation features¶

-For this tutorial, we'll create an AnimationPlayer node with a sprite node as its child.
+For this tutorial, we'll create a Sprite node with an AnimationPlayer as its child.
 We will animate the sprite to move between two points on the screen.

 The sprite holds an image texture.
-For this tutorial, select the Sprite node, click Texture in the Inspector, and then click Load.
+For this tutorial, select the Sprite2D node, click Texture in the Inspector, and then click Load.
 Select the default Godot icon for the sprite's texture.

 Select the AnimationPlayer node and click the "Animation" button in the animation editor.
 From the list, select "New" () to add a new animation.
 Enter a name for the animation in the dialog box.

 Adding a track¶

 To add a new track for our sprite, select it and take a look at the toolbar:

 These switches and buttons allow you to add keyframes for the selected node's location, rotation, and scale.
 Since we are only animating the sprite's position, make sure that only the location switch is selected.
 The selected switches are blue.

 Click on the key button to create the first keyframe.
 Since we don't have a track set up for the Position property yet, Godot will offer to create it for us.
 Click Create.

 Godot will create a new track and insert our first keyframe at the beginning of the timeline: